The following table explains how to use TrueSight Server Automation to manage your entire environment:

 The Live reporting dashboard displays complete information about patch management, compliance, and job activity in one consolidated view.
 The dashboard can be accessed from the Configuration menu in the console.
 However, before you use Live reporting, you must install and configure the YellowFin business intelligence tool.

-For more information about setting up and using Live reporting, see Installing and configuring Yellowfin to enable Live reporting.
+For more information about setting up and using Live reporting, see Installing and configuring Live reporting.